GeometryCollective/boundary-first-flattening/README.md

 BFF should be fairly intuitive to use, so go ahead and give it a try!
 If you find you still have questions, the tutorial below may provide some useful guidance. (<em>Warning:</em> As with most tutorials, this one may not be in sync with the latest software version.
 Read at your own risk! ;-))

 BFF can be run either from the command line, which provides automatic parameterization and some basic operations, or in an interactive GUI, which provides additional operations and editing capabilities.
-Either tool loads a polygon mesh in OBJ format, and produces a flattened mesh (also in OBJ format).
+Either tool loads a polygon mesh in OBJ or USD format, and produces a flattened mesh (also in OBJ or USD format).
 Meshes with (and without) boundary, holes, handles, multiple components and <a href="http://15462.courses.cs.cmu.edu/fall2017/lecture/meshesandmanifolds/slide_013">non-manifold connectivity</a> are supported.
 Meshes that do not have disk or sphere topology will be automatically cut for flattening.

 <p align="center"><img src="imgs/tutorial/bff_meshsupport.jpg" width="750" height="237.34"></p>
 <p align="center"><img src="imgs/tutorial/bff_multiplecomponents.gif" width="500" height="250"></p>